bnding/isi-formatter/README.md

 # ISI-Formatter &middot; ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) #
-The ISI-Formatter is a small python project I did during my internship automates the tedious task of adding tags to the Instructional Safety Information for drugs being developed by pharmaceutical companies.
+The ISI-Formatter is a small python project I did during my internship that automates the tedious task of adding tags to the Instructional Safety Information for drugs being developed by pharmaceutical companies.

 Automation includes...